zspencer/www.zeespencer.com/musings/_posts/2013-05-05-beginning-again.markdown

 Professions are complex.
 From outside it looks solid.

-Entrepenuer.
+Entrepreneur.
 Lawyer.
 Designer.
 Accountant.
 Developer.

 Once we dig in we discover its diversity.
 Subtle differences become stark contrasts.